chicio/chicio.github.io/_drafts/2019-08-08-html-javascript-to-native-communication-ios.md

 #### Conclusion

 The `WKWebView` and the `WKScriptMessageHandler` are really powerful.
-They let you implement a deeper web to native integration that could significantly improve the general user experiences. `WKScriptMessageHandler`, another usefule tool in the toolbox of every iOS Developer :iphone:.
+They let you implement a deeper web to native integration that could significantly improve the general user experiences. `WKScriptMessageHandler`, another useful tool in the toolbox of every iOS Developer :iphone:.